Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 The mudroom.

-The Second Floor features the main bathroom, five bedchambers, and a small room used as a sewing room or storage room.
+The Second Floor features the main bathroom, five bedrooms, and a small room that can be used as a sewing room or storage room.

 A Bedroom.